-It has been raining off and on for the past few days here in Virginia.
-Let me re-phrase that, it has been a monsoon off and on for the past few days.
-The kind of rain that is blowing sideways and where the gutters can’t hold it all so it overflows like a waterfall.
-And then it will stop for about an hour and the sun will shine so brightly for a little while.
+It has been raining off and on this entire summer here in Virginia.
+The weather has been crazy, and the rain has been the kind that blows sideways.
+It can rain so hard that the gutters can’t hold it all so it overflows like a waterfall.
+And then it will stop for about an hour, and the sun will shine so brightly for a little while.
 Then comes the rain again.

-All of this just happened (with the Lord, nothing just happens) while I have been reading and studying about Noah and the flood.
-(Genesis Chapters 6-8) Everything that I knew about this story pretty much came from my childhood and the stories that I learned in Bible School.
-I honestly never gave the story much thought and I never really dived into the whole story.
-For some reason, that is exactly what I decided to do.
+I’ve been reading and studying about Noah and the flood.
+(Genesis Chapters 6-8) Everything I knew about this story pretty much came from my childhood and the stories that I learned in Bible School.
+I honestly never gave the story much thought, and I never dived into the whole story.

 I have been thinking a lot about TRUST.
-In fact, I turned to the back of the Bible in the Concordance and I spent some time reading EVERY verse that contained the word trust in it.
+In fact, I turned to the back of the Bible in the Concordance, and I spent some time reading EVERY verse that contained the word trust in it.
 Wow!
 There are a lot of verses with this word listed.
-I was really only interested in the ones that talked about trusting in the Lord but there was a lot that talked about putting your trust in man.
-Believe me when I say, that is not a good thing.
+I was really only interested in the ones that talked about trusting in the Lord, but a lot of verses talked about putting your trust in man.
+Believe me, that is not a good thing.

-Most of the time when I thought about this story I thought about all the animals in the ark.
-I thought about the close quarters and I thought about food, bathroom facilities, etc. But, I never considered the friends left behind.
+When I thought about this story, I thought about all the animals in the ark.
+I thought about the close quarters, the food, the bathroom facilities, etc. But, I never considered the friends and family that were left behind.

 Noah’s grandfather was Methuselah who was the oldest man in the Bible.
-He lived to be 969 years old and that means that he died in the year of the flood.
-I have read some people who think he died in the flood and some that say he died before the flood since they say that he was not be killed with the unrighteous.
-Either way, he didn’t make the boat so that got me to thinking about other people who also didn’t make the boat.
+He lived to be 969 years old, and that means that he died in the year of the flood.
+Some people think he died in the flood, and some that say he died before the flood since they say that he was not killed with the unrighteous.
+Either way, he didn’t make the boat so that got me thinking about other people who also didn’t make the boat.

-They were probably in shock from the whole event, in a state of mourning, couped up with a lot of stinky animals, and starting to wonder if the sun would ever shine again when finally it stops raining.
+They were probably in shock from the whole event, in a state of mourning, couped up with a lot of stinky animals, and starting to wonder if the sun would ever shine again.
+Then, it finally stopped raining.
 Hallelujah!!!
 But of course, it still takes a long time between when the rain stops and when they can depart the Ark.

 Have A Blessed Day!